JudgeGroovyman/JudgeGroovyman.github.io/Games.md

 1.

 ## WiiU ##
-WiiU games that might be able to be Stereoscopic
+Wii-U WiiU games that might be able to be Stereoscopic
 Update: not dolphin: CEMU wiht Reshade 3.0
 * Nano Assault Neo (Wii-U) Possibly in Dolphin could get stereoscopic working and this would be an amazing twin stick shooter in 3d!
 * Kirby Rainbow Curse WiiU Would be SO MUCH FUN (although would need a stylus somehow - wouldnt really work with mouse)